 401(k) Contributions by LCRA and Employees (Dollars in Millions)

-For Year Ended June 30,
+Year End ded June 30, 2021

-2 2022 2021

 Employer contributions \$ 11.3 \$ 10.6

 Employee contributions 18.1 17.0

 5. Other Postemployment Benefits

 Plan Description: The LCRA Employees' Post-retirement Health Benefits Program (the OPEB Plan) is administered by LCRA and is a single-employer defined benefit postretirement health benefits plan.
 The LCRA Board of Directors has sole authority to amend the OPEB Plan.
 Currently, the OPEB Plan is operated on a pay-as-you-go basis and has no trust for accumulating assets.